MapleTreeDevelopment/PAaGDM/README.md

 The auth_server SQL file is present in the root of the project.
 Filename is auth_server.sql - There is a test user in the user_auth table.
 The password for the test user is encrypted using Argon2.
 The decrypted clear text password for the user is test.
-This can be used for testing purposes only.
+This can be used for testing purposes.